dolthub/doltgresql/dockerREADME.md

 ```

 *Note*: if you have Postgres installed on this machine already, port `5432` will be in use.
 Either
-choose a different port to map, or shut down Postgres.
+choose a different port to map or shut down Postgres.

 Now connect with `psql` or another Postgres-compatible client.